 The way we go about an average day is by having a balanced flow of these chemicals.
 If for some reason, one of them increases more than the normal level, we start to experience abnormalities.
 We know for sure that a huge amount of Norepinephrine is released when we are under stress.
 What we don’t know is what other chemicals increase or decrease.
 It varies from person to person.

 For example, for some people under stress, we notice an increase in Norepinephrine and Serotonin.
 If that happens, the person will have an elevated heart rate and will lose appetite.
-The opposite is also possible- increase in Norepinephrine and decrease is Serotonin.
+The opposite is also possible- an increase in Norepinephrine and an increase in Insulin (the hunger hormone).
 That’s why some people eat a lot under stress and call it ‘Stress Eating‘.
-So you see, these are physical chemical reactions- not mental problems.
+So you see, these are biochemical reactions- not mental problems.
 Many of us learned to feel guilty about these things such as ‘Stress Eating‘, but it’s not your fault at all.

 An increase in Norepinephrine can cause several other health issues

 - It can weaken the heart.
 A faster than normal heart rate for a long time can weaken the heart muscle and cause it to fail.

 - It can develop an aneurysm in the brain or other parts of the blood vessels due to continuous high-pressure blood flow.
 Together with blood thinners such as Aspirin, it can cause hemorrhage and become fatal.